karock5345/aqs8server/readme.md

 - Add error message for new user
 - Show "active user number" in user list
 - Celery support long time task (e.g. export report to excel)
+- fixed bug : user group : 'manager' and 'support' can not Force Logout
+- Web softkey add WS CounterStatus for receive loged or not then redirect to home page
+- Web softkey ticket queue list add 'Call' button for each ticket

 # For Project PCCW 2023
 ## Main Server (WTT)